Autarkieguide

 approx. 800 Wh 300 - 400 Wp

-*This table reflects guidelines; please always check again to see if it is suitable for your own consumption.
+*This table reflects guideline values; please always double-check whether it fits your own consumption.

-The higher your consumption or the more weather-independent you want to be, the larger your solar system should be – especially for longer trips or in winter.
-Combined with a good MPPT charge controller, you'll get the most out of it!
+The higher your energy consumption or the more independent you want to be from the weather, the larger your solar system should be – especially for longer trips or in winter.
+Combined with a good MPPT charge controller, you'll get the maximum output!

 Charge controller: MPPT or PWM – which is better?

-A charge controller is that Link between solar module and battery .
-It ensures that the energy generated by the solar modules is fed into the grid in a controlled, safe and battery-friendly manner. two basic types: PWM and MPPT.
+A charge controller is that The link between the solar panel and the battery .
+It ensures that the energy generated by the solar panels is fed into the system in a controlled, safe, and battery-friendly manner.
+This involves... two basic types: PWM and MPPT.
 But what differentiates them – and which one suits your system?

 PWM charge controller (pulse width modulation)

-If your solar module delivers a voltage of, for example, 20 V, but your battery requires 12 V, the excess is simply "cut off" and lost as heat.
+If your solar panel delivers a voltage of, for example, 20 V, but your battery requires 12 V, the excess is simply "cut off" – and lost as heat.

 ✅ Advantages of PWM: